 Water is vital for the functioning of our homes, businesses, and community.
 If you save water, you save money, energy, and help save the environment.
 The Sandy City Department of Public Utilities is dedicated to using water wisely.
-Please visit the following page for more Water Wise information:
+Sandy City has our own Water Conservation Demonstration Garden, Sego Lily Gardens, for more information, please visit the Sego Lily Gardens page.
+Please visit the following links for more Water Wise information:

 FREE Water Audits

 To learn more about your sprinkling system and to make sure it is set properly for your landscape and soil type, call (877) SAVE-H2O.
 USU Auditors will come to your home and check your sprinklers for uniform distribution and point out any adjustments that need to be made to have a more efficient system.

 Buying an irrigation controller or sprinkler parts, Learn about CUP's rebate program .

 Time of Day Watering Ordinance

 Sprinkler irrigation of public and private landscapes is prohibited between the hours of 10:00 a.m. and 6:00 p.m.
 The two exceptions to this restriction are for new lawns within 90 days of planting and for having the irrigation on for short cycles to test, inspect and maintain the irrigation system.